SkyMazter/Seen_It/README.md

 This is a application made for the raspberry pi to serve as an archiving app.
 Allowing users to create accounts, upload, and download files.
 It also provides a user-friendly interface for navigating user submitted content.
 This application is meant to serve on a private local network.
 This application was designed was designed with the Portable Network Kit server.
 For more informarion visit: <a href="communitytechlab.org">Community Tech Lab Website</a>

+(This project is currnetly a Minimum viable project (MVP) and is not feature complete)

 ## <a name="#compatibility"> Compatibility </a>

 Currently this application is only compatible with raspberry pi 4/5 running on the 64bit operating system.